SureshSRawat/SureshRawat/README.md

 📍 Explored the real-world tech scene with 22 months at Integreon as a Data Breach Analyst
 📍 Pivoted into business with an MBA — finance, numbers, and decision-making became my playground
 📍 I craft impactful stories through data using Power BI and Excel, and I'm sharpening my skills in MySQL to manage and query data like a pro.
-📍 Currently exploring the synergy of **MIS, data visualization, and storytelling with numbers**
+📍 Currently exploring the synergy of **Business Analyst, data visualization, and storytelling with numbers**

 ---